kartikeynick/ChatBot/README.md

-# ChatBot
+# Bob the Bot(Chat)

-A NLP Chatbot which can be encorporated into a websight for seemless interaction with the user.
+A NLP Chatbot which can be incorporated into a website for seamless interaction with the user.

 # Installation